Lady Justice: The goddess Justitia

 Though formally called a goddess with her own temple and cult shrine in Rome, it appears that she was from the onset viewed more as an artistic symbolic personification rather than as an actual deity with religious significance.

 Depiction

 The personification of justice balancing the scales dates back to the goddess Maat, and later Isis, of ancient Egypt.
 The Hellenic deities Themis and Dike were later goddesses of justice.
 Themis was the embodiment of divine order, law, and custom, in her aspect as the personification of the divine rightness of law.

 Scales

-Lady Justice is most often depicted with a set of scales typically suspended from one hand, upon which she balances the act and consequences of the act to achieve equilibrium and, therefore, justice.
+Lady Justice is often depicted with a set of scales, typically suspended from one hand, upon which she balances the relative substance and value (i.e. the 'weight') of the available evidence and arguments on both sides of any bilateral dispute.
+The scales can therefore 'tip in favour' of either side, and justice, in terms of the metaphor, can be enacted upon seeing the result.

 The Greek goddess Dike is depicted holding a set of scales: